Portfolio optimisation with options: Results

 \section{Results}

-We now perform out-of-sample back tests over the last four years using a variety of OTM options traded on $15$ S$\&$P 500 stocks, assuming all options are held to maturity.
+We now perform out-of-sample backtests over the last nine years using a variety of OTM options traded on $15$ S$\&$P 500 stocks, assuming all options are held to maturity.
 Weights are selected by optimising~\eqref{eq:minModif} and we also consider different levels of risk aversion~$\alpha$ to assess their impact on portfolio performance.
-Performance is measured using the Sharpe ratio, as well as with moments of the returns distribution.
+Performance is measured using the Sharpe ratio, the CRRA utility function, as well as with moments of the returns distribution.
 As a comparison, the performance of these portfolios will be benchmarked against an equally weighted portfolio.